databricks-solutions/power-bi-on-databricks-quickstarts/14. Data Source Default Max Connections/README.md

 11. Add 40 (fourty) [Card](https://learn.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-card?tabs=powerbi-desktop) visuals, use previously created 40 calculated measures for the Card visuals.
 All Card visuals should use different measures.

+> [!NOTE]
+> We design the report in such a way that Power BI will trigger 40 SQL queries to refresh the report page.

 12. Save the report to a local pbix-file using the name - `Data Source Default Max Connections = 10.pbix`.

 13. Publish the report to Power BI workspace.